Twice The Genius: The Music & Inventions of Józef Hofmann

 Shock absorbers constructed by Hofmann were commonly used in cars and planes as late as in the 1940s.
 The patent enhancing the work of piano keys, which boosts the quality of playing by strongly decreasing the resistive drag accompanying their movement, is still used by Steinway.

 Józef Hofmann was born in Kraków.
-He started learning to play the piano at the age of three – at first it was his sister who was teaching him, later his aunt.
+He started learning to play piano at the age of three – at first, it was his sister who was teaching him, later his aunt.
 When he turned four, his father, a splendid pianist himself, took over his education.
 In the 27th April 1885-issue of the periodical Echo Muzyczne i Teatralne, we read about the small Hofmann’s talent:

 The eight-year-old son of ballet director Hofmann was displaying his piano skills and compositions in front of Anton Rubinstein.
 The maestro believes there’s a bright future ahead of the child.